Women in Tech: Why So Few?

 – Jack Dorsey, CEO of Twitter

 Here at Crossover, we believe that the best kind of team is a diverse one.
-That’s why we help companies assemble competent tech teams from all over the globe.
-We believe top talent can be located anywhere, and we’re ready to help you find the best.
+That’s why we help highly qualified job seekers find long-term, location-independent technical positions that offer competitive compensation.
+We believe top talent can be located anywhere, and we’re ready to connect you with companies that are ready to hire.

 Interested in learning more?